arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Examples.md

     arangodump --server.endpoint tcp://192.168.173.13:8531 --server.username backup --server.database mydb --output-directory "dump"

+In contrast to the above call `--server.database` must not be specified when duming all databases using `--all-databases true`:

+    arangodump --server.endpoint tcp://192.168.173.13:8531 --server.username backup --all-databases true --output-directory "dump-multiple"

 When finished, _arangodump_ will print out a summary line with some aggregate statistics about what it did, e.g.: